pschatzmann/adpcm/README.md

 # ADPCM Library

+ADPCM (Adaptive Differential Pulse Code Modulation) is a __lossy codec__ with a good compression ratio and very low requirements in terms of memory and cpu for both the decoding and encoding.
+It is also purely based on integer arithemtic.
+It has lost it's imporance on the desktop, but it is still one of the best codec to be used on microcontrollers.

+Unfortunately it is not standardized but there are many alternative implementations which are incompatible between each other.

-I was looking for a complete ADPCM codec library that is suitable to be used on some microcontrollers and supports the most important implementations.
+I was looking for a __complete__ ADPCM codec library that is suitable to be used on some microcontrollers and supports the most important implementations.

-The most complete implementation that I could find is provided by [FFmpeg](https://ffmpeg.org/) but unfortunately FFMpeg itself is unsuited for microcontrollers.
+The best implementation that I could find is provided by [FFmpeg](https://ffmpeg.org/) but unfortunately FFMpeg itself is unsuited for microcontrollers.

 Therefore I decided to extract the implementation and provide it as a stand alone libarary with a simple API.